 What is an administrative hearing?

-- In Administrative Hearings, normally the Assistant Dean of Students or a Residence Director serves as the fact finder and decision maker.
-The Assistant Dean of Students and Residence Directors may be referred to as Hearing Administrators within this document.
+In Administrative Hearings, normally the Coordinator of Community Standards or a member of the Housing and Residential Life staff serves as the fact finder and decision maker.
+The Coordinator of Community Standards or a member of the Housing and Residential Life staff may be referred to as Hearing Administrators within this document.
 Depending upon the nature of the complaint, other Institute designees may be asked to hear a case or assist in the hearing process.

 What is the CSB?